RomeshAbeyawardena/Weather-App/Readme.md

 ### Database Installation

-In Visual studio, set up a user secrets directory for containing the connection string used by the WeatherApp.Client directory.
+In Visual studio, set up a user secrets file for WeatherApp.Client containing the connection string used by the WeatherApp.Client directory.
 Create the configuration setting in the user secrets directory, replacing the connection string with the actual connection string with the database server